rennpy/pyondocs/README.md

 ### For theme developers

 If you are a theme dev or want to try making a theme, then you should look at the [theme documentation](https://docs.riichi.tech/) by riichi (a little outdated) <br>
-And most importantly [ThemeLings](https://github.com/nexpid/Themelings) by nexpid which is used to find new icons discord change/add <br>
+And most importantly [ThemeLings](https://github.com/nexpid/Themelings) by nexpid which is used to find new icons discord changes or adds <br>
 You should also join the discord if you haven't already and ask in #theme-dev if you need help with anything.